 Dental stem cell research has shown that DPSCs are a promising source of cells for numerous and varied regenerative medicine applications.
-Their natural function in the production of odontoblasts to create reparative dentin support applications in dentistry in the regeneration of tooth structures.
+Their natural function is in the production of odontoblasts to create reparative dentin support applications in dentistry in the regeneration of tooth structures.
 However, they are also being investigated for the repair of tissues outside of the tooth.

 Clinical trials and research are currently focused on bio-engineered teeth, corneal repair, Type 1 Diabetes, Crohn’s Disease, Alzheimer’s Disease, Parkinson’s Disease, Spinal cord inury, graft-versus-host disease, tissue engineering, wound healing, and bone and dental regeneration.